alexgo-io/alexlab-doc/product-features/token-swaps/key-concepts.md

 Since the exchange rate fluctuates due to ongoing trades and blockchain transactions are not instantaneous, the price at the moment of the swap transaction execution may differ from the price at the moment of submitting the transaction.
 This difference is called slippage and occurs when traders have to accept a different price than what they initially requested.

-### Slippage tolerance
+### Slippage Tolerance

-ALEX Lab Platform allows you to set a maximum percentage for slippage, which is the maximum price movement youare willing to accept between submission and execution of the swap transaction.
+ALEX Lab Platform allows you to set a maximum percentage for slippage, which is the maximum price movement you are willing to accept between submission and execution of the swap transaction.
 The default slippage tolerance is 4%, but you can adjust this setting.
-If the price movement exceeds the slippage tolerance, the transaction will be canceled.
+If the price movement exceeds the slippage tolerance, the transaction will be reverted.

 ### Price Impact